Debt ratio - What is the debt ratio?

-Definition: The debt ratio is financial ratio used in accounting to show what portion of a business's assets are financed through debt.
+The debt ratio is a financial ratio used in accounting to determine what portion of a business's assets are financed through debt

-To find the debt ratio for a company, simply divide their total debt by their total assets.
+To find the debt ratio for a company, simply divide the total debt by the total assets.
 Total debt includes a company's short and long-term liabilities (i.e. lines of credit, bank loans, and so on), while total assets include current, fixed and intangible assets (i.e. property, equipment, goodwill, etc.).

 Debt ratio = Total Debt/Total assets

 - John’s Company currently has £200,000 total assets and £45,000 total liabilities.

 - The debt ratio for his company would therefore be: 45,000/200,000.

 - The resulting debt ratio in this case is: 4.5/20 or 22%.